 I see the overuse of italics most often in novels that are supposed to be from the third-person limited POV.
-Newer writers may rely on first-person internal monologues because they have not yet mastered the voice of their character or because they do not fully understand how to write from a tight third-person POV.
-But as a rule, in stories written from the third-person limited POV, unspoken discourse does not require (and in fact should not have) large amounts of exposition in the form of italicized first-person thoughts.
+I have seen cases where writers rely on first-person internal monologues because they have not yet mastered the voice of their character or because they do not fully understand how to write from a tight third-person POV.
+As a rule, in stories written from the third-person limited POV, unspoken discourse does not require (and in fact should not have) large amounts of exposition in the form of italicized first-person thoughts.

 Why is this?
 Well, it’s both a.) distracting (italics is physically more difficult to read, and readers may be inclined to skip it) and b.) a sign that you’re telling the reader instead of showing.